-The Company has a 3%-5% sliding scale NSR on the production from Equinox Gold Corp.'s ("Equinox") open-pit Aurizona mine, located in Brazil ("Aurizona" or the "Aurizona Mine").
+The Company has a 3% - 5% sliding scale NSR on the production from Equinox Gold Corp.'s ("Equinox") open-pit Aurizona mine, located in Brazil ("Aurizona" or the "Aurizona Mine").
 At gold prices less than or equal to \$1,500 per ounce, the royalty is a 3% NSR.
 In addition, Sandstorm holds a 2% NSR on Equinox's 190,073 hectares of greenfields exploration ground.
 At any time prior to the commencement of commercial production, Equinox has the ability to purchase one-half of the greenfields NSR for a cash payment of \$10 million.

-Equinox, the successor to Luna Gold Inc. and Trek Mining Inc. ("Trek"), recently announced that mining activities were underway in the Piaba deposit at the Aurizona Mine, with construction remaining on track to pour gold by the end of 2018.
+Equinox, the successor to Luna Gold Inc. and Trek Mining Inc. ("Trek"), recently announced that construction activities remain on track to pour gold by the end of 2018.
 A feasibility study on the Aurizona project, which was released on July 31, 2017, included Proven and Probable Mineral Reserves of 971,000 ounces of gold (contained in 19.8 million tonnes at 1.5 grams per tonne gold with a cut-off grade of 0.4 grams per tonne from Boa Esperanza and 0.6 grams per tonne from Piaba) with expected annual production of 136,000 ounces.
 Equinox recently announced positive drill results including near-mine exploration activities aimed at resource growth, target development and discovery.
-For more information refer to www.equinoxgold.com.
+For more information refer to www.equinoxgold.com .
 Equinox also has an exploration agreement with AngloGold covering the greenfields exploration property.
 Sandstorm holds a right of first refusal on any future streams or royalties on the Aurizona project and greenfields property.